mickjc750/str/README.md

 &nbsp;
 # Allocator example
-One for stdlib's realloc is provided under allocator_example/ Even though stdlib can be used as the default allocator in the case where the user doesn't wish to provide one, it is the simplest one to use for an example.
+One for stdlib's realloc is provided under allocator_example/ Even though realloc can be used as the default allocator in the case where the user doesn't wish to provide one, it is the simplest one to use for an example.

 &nbsp;
 # Buffer re-sizing